Frequently Asked Questions

-The investigator contact the parties, and informs them separately, during a pre-hearing meeting the outcome of the investigation and the Title IX recommended sanction.
-The respondent has 3 business days to accept the recommendation sanction, forgo a hearing, and waive their rights to appeal.
-The respondent may also accept the finding, reject the recommended sanction, and request a hearing on an appropriate sanction only.
-Doing so waives the right to appeal and the factual findings of the investigation.
+If the decision is made to refer the matter to a hearing panel, the Title IX Coordinator will schedule a pre-hearing conference to discuss the outcome and the Title IX recommended resolution.
+The respondent has 3 business days to accept the recommended resolution, forgo a hearing, and waive their rights to appeal.
+The respondent may also accept the finding, reject the recommended resolution, and request a hearing on an appropriate resolution only.
+Doing so waives the right to appeal the factual findings of the investigation.

-The investigation process concludes with respondent accepts or rejects the sanction and the hearing/sanctioning phase begins.
+The investigation process concludes when respondent accepts or rejects the recommended resolution and the hearing phase begins.

 May I bring an adviser to the interview or other meetings?

-The complainant and the respondent may each bring 2 support individuals of their choice to any interview or meeting connected with the disciplinary process; however, the adviser may not actively participate in interviews.
+The complainant and the respondent may each bring 2 support individuals of their choice to any interview or meeting connected with the disciplinary process; however, the support individuals may not disrupt the meeting.
 Witnesses may not bring advisers.

 If I am a party (complainant or respondent), may I discuss the case with other people?

 Yes.
-You are encouraged to seek support from a confidential resource and to discuss the case with an adviser of your choosing (who may accompany you to interviews and other related meetings, but may not participate in the interview process).
+You are encouraged to seek support from a confidential resource and to discuss the case with an a support person of your choosing (who may accompany you to interviews and other related meetings, but may not disrupt the interview process).

 Who decides whether a student violated the policy against sexual misconduct?
 How is this decision made?

 Three members of the Sexual Misconduct Hearing Panel (SMHP) determines after a hearing whether by preponderance of the evidence (i.e. more likely than not) the alleged behavior violates AR 6:2.